Emotional Detachment Timeline After a Breakup: What to Expect

 Month 2: The Emotional Charge Begins to Loosen

-For many people, emotional detachment starts becoming visible in the second month.
+For many people, emotional detachment starts becoming more visible in the second month.

 You may still think about them often, but the thoughts are no longer as overwhelming as before.

-The bond has not disappeared, but it is beginning to lose some of its grip on your attention and body.
+The bond has not disappeared, but it may begin to lose some of its grip on your attention, body, mood, and daily choices.

-Key Insight: Emotional detachment does not mean you stop caring immediately.
-It means their presence in your inner world becomes less controlling.
+Emotional detachment does not mean you stop caring immediately.
+It means the former relationship becomes less controlling inside your emotional life.

 If you are frustrated that you still feel attached, this fits naturally with Why Am I Not Over My Ex? and Why Am I Still Sad If It’s Been So Long.